MakieOrg/Makie.jl/docs/tutorials/layout-tutorial.md

 We could say that A and B are in one column, and C and D are in one column.
 We can have different row heights for both groups by making one big nested `GridLayout` within the second column, in which we place C and D. This way the rows of column 2 are decoupled from column 1.

-Ok, let's create the figure first with a gray backgroundcolor, and a predefined font:
+Ok, let's create the figure first with a gray backgroundcolor:

 \begin{examplefigure}{}
 ```julia